JeremiahCheatham/archlinux/README.md

 The focus is KDE, but steps for XFCE will also be shown.
 I use an install script to help me remember and automate most of the steps.
 There are also some config and skel files included.
-I also recomend using the official Arch Linux install guide for support.
+I also recommend using the official Arch Linux install guide for support.
-I often find answers to my problems hiden there.
+I often find answers to my problems hidden there.

 https://wiki.archlinux.org/index.php/Installation_guide